jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 62 When subpart does not apply
-This subpart does not apply to an employer in respect of an employee, or to a payment of salary or wages,— (a) if section 20(2) has required the employer to stop making deductions after an opt-out; or (b) if the employee has given or shown the employer a notice of a contributions holiday, or the Commissioner has notified the employer of a contributions holiday, that has been granted under subpart 4, for so long as the employer is satisfied that the employee is on that contributions holiday; or
+This subpart does not apply to an employer in respect of an employee, or to a payment of salary or wages,— (a) if section 20(2) has required the employer to stop making deductions after an opt-out; or (b) if the employee has given or shown the employer a notice of a savings suspension, or the Commissioner has notified the employer of a savings suspension, that has been granted under subpart 4, for so long as the employer is satisfied that the employee is on that savings suspension; or
   (bb) for the period that the employee has a valid non-deduction notice that they have given to their employer under section 112B; or
   (c) if, in accordance with the PAYE rules, no tax deduction is required to be made from the payment of salary or wages at the time the payment is made and the payment is not salary and wages for a private domestic worker.